HendrikBrelie6/pdsnd_github/README.md

 The file is set up with an interactive user interface for the user to select if they want to see data from a specific cities or all cities.

+User can then see statistics like number of users, number of trips, average trip duration etc.

 ### Files used
 City data as csv (New York City, Chicago, Washington), python files (bikeshare, dataframe, weekday) and readme file